 For the full expression of the service, MOVE’s mobile customization station, allows protesters to fully express themselves by giving them blank foldable swag to write, stamp and collage their messages.

-MOVE's mobile customization station
+MOVE's mobile customization station in action

 Deployed at Refuse Fascism's rally in Times Square on Nov 4th, 2017.